If you have a garden, you will surely see some bad garden bugs – insects, pests, flies, caterpillars, and wasps every

 When you find your plant leaves coated with sweet, sticky honeydew, it’s a sure sign you have a soft-scale insect invasion.

-It’s important that you clean up the sticky mess and eliminate the garden pest for the health of your entire garden.
+It’s important that you clean up the sticky mess and sooty mold along with eliminating the garden pest for the health of your entire garden.

 More on Plant Scale Bugs on Plants